Constraints on Relic Magnetic Black Holes: The Effects of Proton Decay Catalysis on EMBH Bounds

+Here, $m_n$ is the mass of the nucleus involved, and $\lambda_d$, $T$, and $\rho_c$ are the Debye length, temperature, and density in the WD core, respectively.

-The length scales described above set upper limits on which values of $\sigma_{th}$, the minimal cross section needed to turn off annihilation in white dwarfs, are physically reasonable.
-Given that $\sigma_{QCD}$ describes a region where nucleon decay may occur, any value of $\sigma_{th}$ such that $\sigma_{th}\leq\sigma_{QCD}$ is physically plausible.
-Mechanisms exist to allow $\sigma_{th}$ to grow larger than $\sigma_{QCD}$ \cite{Bracci:1983fe,Olaussen:1983bm}, but this is limited by nuclear scattering, and thus we allow cross sections $\sigma$ only up to this scale.
-Our 'physically plausible' condition is thus
+The length scales described above set effective upper limits on $\sigma_{th}$.
+Given that $\sigma_{QCD}$ describes a region where nucleon decay may occur, any value of $\sigma_{th}\leq\sigma_{QCD}$ is physically plausible.
+Mechanisms exist to allow $\sigma_{th}$ to grow larger than $\sigma_{QCD}$ \cite{Bracci:1983fe,Olaussen:1983bm}, but this is limited by nuclear scattering. $\sigma_{th}$ is only physically plausible if

-where we define $\sigma_{M}$ as the maximal allowed catalysis cross section within the white dwarf core.
+where we define $\sigma_{M}$ as the maximal allowed catalysis cross section within the WD core.

-How we determine $\sigma_{th}$, the the EMBH annihilation rate, and the white dwarf heating bounds is elaborated on in the sections below.
-Figure \ref{fig:catminlim} shows the robust bounds that emerge after determining the minimal catalysis cross section needed to start convection, along with other bounds that are not impacted by catalysis for a full view of the constraints available when catalysis is considered.
-Here we have made the simplifying assumption that once convection starts in a white dwarf, EMBHs will no longer annihilate.
-This is a conservative simplification.
-EMBHs may still reach each other and interact even while convection spreads them throughout the star.
-However determining the annihilation rate, as well as which particular catalysis cross sections generate a large enough temperature gradient in the core and strong enough convection to stop EMBH annihilation requires detailed modeling of convection in white dwarf cores.
-Such modeling is beyond the scope of this paper.
-A detailed consideration of how the EMBH annihilation rate evolves when catalysis and convection effects are considered will only yield more stringent bounds.
+How we determine $\sigma_{th}$, the EMBH annihilation rate, and the WD heating bounds is elaborated on in the sections below.
+Fig.\ref{fig:catminlim} shows the minimal bounds once catalysis effects are considered, along with the bounds not impacted by catalysis for a full picture of the constraints if catalysis is non-negligible.
+We have made the conservative simplifying assumption that once convection starts in a WD, the EMBHs will be spread throughout the star and unable to annihilate.
+In truth, they may still interact and annihilate under these conditions; however, calculating how the annihilation rate and WD convective currents evolve with the catalysis cross section requires detailed modeling of convection in WD cores, which is beyond the scope of this paper and will only yield more stringent bounds.

-For illustration only, in Figure \ref{fig:catQCD} we display all of the bounds that arise if we assume the catalysis cross section is fixed to be $\sigma_{QCD}$ in all environments.
-Here additional bounds arise from physical processes such as neutron star heating and neutrinos from proton decay in the sun.
+For illustration only, we display all of the bounds that arise if we assume the catalysis cross section is fixed at $\sigma_{QCD}$ in all environments in Fig.\ref{fig:catQCD}.
+Here, additional bounds arise from physical processes, such as NS heating and neutrino production from proton decay in the Sun.